dugarerika/automation-selenium-java-cucumber-herokuapp.com/README.md

 - The src/test/resources directory is where you can store any test-specific resources, such as test data files or configuration files.
 - The src/test/resources/testng.xml file is the TestNG configuration file where you can configure your test suites, test groups, and other settings.
 - The .gitignore file specifies which files and directories should be ignored by Git version control.

+## Prerequisites
+To run the automation tests in this project, you'll need to have the following software installed on your machine:

+- Java Development Kit (JDK) 10 or higher
+- Apache Maven
+- Selenium WebDriver
+- TestNG
+- Cucumber Java
+- Cucumber TestNG